ericsaupe/mekacast/site/content/podcast.md

 image: /img/podcast/jumbotron.jpg
 heading: Podcast
 description:
-  MEKAcast is a new podcast and blog dedicated to the growing world of competitive Overwatch, Blizzard's team-based shooter.
-Tune in for our discussions about the Overwatch League, the ever-evolving metagame, the latest patch notes and their expected impact on the game, and the current state of our favorite FPS.
+  Before she joined the MEKA unit to defend South Korea from the rising Omnic menace, Hana Song--better known by her moniker, D.Va--was a professional gamer whose elite skills and ridiculous APM had more than prepared her to pilot her mechanized armored drone.
+  That's why there's no better embodiment of the spirit of our podcast on the Overwatch roster.
+  Join us every week as we chat about all things related to competitive Overwatch.
+From the all the startling upsets of the Overwatch League, to the evolution of the metagame, to the impact of the latest game updates on professional and casual competitors alike.
+  It's a new exciting era for esports, heroes!
+Are you with us?
+  MEKA activated!
 intro:
   heading: MEKAcast
   text: